 8. Other grants from charities and trusts

 There are literally thousands of charities and trusts in the UK which offer student grants for many different reasons.
 All charities have been set up with a specific purpose in mind, to help people from particular groups.
 If you meet their criteria, you might be eligible for a student grant.
 It is worth taking the time to do some research and see what is available.
-You can either look in the Guide to Educational Grants, a large book which you will find in the library or take a look at our Premium membership, which gives you access to the information online.
+You can either look in the Guide to Educational Grants, a large book which you will find in the library or take a look at our member benefits, which gives you access to the information online.